 The upside is that this error represents Salesforce protecting your data integrity by rejecting values that don’t match your predefined standards.
 And once you pinpoint the source, it’s fixable.

 Time matters here.
 Failed imports disrupt sales cycles, broken integrations frustrate users, and bad data ripples across your org.
-This guide provides both immediate solutions and prevention strategies to maintain Salesforce functionality and avoid the dreaded picklist error.
+This guide gives you both immediate fixes and prevention strategies to keep Salesforce running and help you avoid the dreaded picklist error.

 What Does “Bad Value for Restricted Picklist Field” Mean?

-In Salesforce, a restricted picklist only accepts values from a predefined list.
-When the "Restrict picklist to the values defined in the value set" box is checked, Salesforce enforces strict validation rules.
+A restricted picklist is a Salesforce field that only accepts values from a predefined list.
+When the “Restrict picklist to the values defined in the value set” checkbox is enabled, Salesforce rejects anything outside that list and returns the bad value for restricted picklist field error, even when the mismatch is a single character.

-To review or update the picklist configuration, go to: Setup → Object Manager → [Object] → Fields & Relationships → [Field] → Edit.
-There, you'll see the full list of valid picklist values and restriction status.
+To review the field’s configuration, go to Setup → Object Manager → [Object] → Fields & Relationships → [Field] → Edit, where you can see every valid value and the restriction status.

-A common point of confusion is record types.
-A value might work for one record type but be restricted for another, meaning the same value could pass or fail depending on context.
-When troubleshooting, check both the field's general setup and the specific record type active when the error occurred.
+Record types add a wrinkle: a value can be valid for one record type and rejected for another, so the same value may pass or fail depending on context.
+When you troubleshoot, check both the field’s general setup and the record type active when the error occurred.

 Common Causes of the “Bad Value for Restricted Picklist Field” Error

-This restricted selection error typically stems from one of five scenarios.
-Each presents distinct patterns that help identify the exact issue.
+This restricted selection error typically stems from one of a few scenarios.
+Each has a distinct pattern that helps you identify the exact issue.

-Using values not on the approved list represents the most straightforward cause.
-Your data contains options not defined in the field's value set.
+Using values not on the approved list is the most straightforward cause.
+Your data contains options not defined in the field’s value set.

-Go to: Setup → Object Manager → [Object] → Fields & Relationships → [Field] → Edit and compare the Values section against your import data.
-Any mismatches will result in the “bad value for restricted picklist field” error.
+Go to Setup → Object Manager → [Object] → Fields & Relationships → [Field] → Edit and compare the Values section against your import data.
+Any mismatch results in the bad value for restricted picklist field error.

 2. Case Sensitivity Issues

-Case sensitivity mismatches create problems because the values appear correct at first glance.
-But Salesforce treats "New" and "new" as completely different values, so even minor capitalization differences trigger the error.
-This issue can arise from files and API payloads that don’t have exact formatting or spacing around each value.
+Case sensitivity mismatches create problems because the values look correct at first glance.
+Salesforce treats “New” and “new” as completely different values, so even minor capitalization differences trigger the error.
+This often comes from files and API payloads that don’t use exact formatting or spacing around each value.

-Record type restrictions introduce complexity since options that function perfectly for one record type may be unavailable for another.
-For example, a custom picklist value available under the “Enterprise Customer” record type might not exist for “SMB Customer,” causing validation errors during bulk updates or archiving.
+Record type restrictions add complexity, since options that work perfectly for one record type may be unavailable for another.
+A custom picklist value available under the “Enterprise Customer” record type might not exist for “SMB Customer,” causing validation errors during bulk updates or archiving.

-Go to: Setup → Object Manager → [Object] → Record Types → [Record Type] → Edit to see which options are enabled for your specific record type.
-This becomes particularly important when processing bulk data across multiple record types.
+Go to Setup → Object Manager → [Object] → Record Types → [Record Type] → Edit to see which options are enabled for your specific record type.
+This matters most when you process bulk data across multiple record types.

 4. Dependent Picklist Conflicts

-Dependent field misconfigurations occur when your dependent field values don't align with their controlling field settings.
-For example, if "Product Line" is the controlling field and "Model" is the dependent field, selecting "Software" as the product line but trying to assign a hardware-specific model like "X300 Router" will result in errors because that value isn't mapped to the selected category.
+Dependent field misconfigurations occur when your dependent field values don’t align with their controlling field settings.
+If “Product Line” is the controlling field and “Model” is the dependent field, selecting “Software” as the product line but trying to assign a hardware-specific model like “X300 Router” produces an error, because that value isn’t mapped to the selected category.

-Go to the dependent field's setup page to review the dependency matrix and verify that your controlling field values support the dependent values you're attempting to use.
+Open the dependent field’s setup page to review the dependency matrix and confirm that your controlling field values support the dependent values you’re trying to use.

-The exact steps may vary depending on where the error occurs, such as in the Salesforce UI, Data Loader, or an API integration, but the overall process remains the same.
-The goal is to clear the error and fix the root cause so it doesn't happen again.
+Fixing the bad value for restricted picklist field error starts with finding the field that’s causing the problem, then working through the possible causes.
+The exact steps vary depending on where the error occurs, whether that’s the Salesforce UI, Data Loader, or an API integration, but the overall process stays the same.
+The goal is to clear the error and fix the root cause so it doesn’t happen again.

 Start by identifying which field causes the issue.
-The error source may vary depending on the process: it could come from a data import, an API integration, or even a user-triggered automation like a flow or workflow rule.
+The source may vary depending on the process: it could come from a data import, an API integration, or a user-triggered automation like a Flow or workflow rule.

-• API Responses: Check the response payload for field-specific error details.
-Errors will reference the API name instead of the user-friendly label.
+- API responses: check the response payload for field-specific error details.
+Errors reference the API name instead of the user-friendly label.

-• Code Errors: Use the Developer Console and analyze debug logs.
-Look for lines containing "FIELD_CUSTOM_VALIDATION_EXCEPTION" or similar validation errors to trace the error source field.
+- Code errors: use the Developer Console and analyze debug logs.
+Look for lines containing “FIELD_CUSTOM_VALIDATION_EXCEPTION” or similar validation errors to trace the source field.

 After locating the problematic field, verify the allowed values.

-You can also extract the complete list of valid values using a SOQL query in the Developer Console or Data Loader, which is helpful when sharing requirements with external teams.
-Keep in mind that some values might be inactive—these won't appear in new record forms but might still exist in legacy systems attempting to sync data.
+You can also extract the complete list of valid values using a SOQL query in the Developer Console or Data Loader, which helps when sharing requirements with external teams.
+Note that some values might be inactive; these won’t appear in new record forms but might still exist in legacy systems trying to sync data.
+If you find values that should be valid but aren’t listed, add them to the field definition before continuing.

 Record types can complicate troubleshooting by making certain values available only in specific contexts.